antoninaorobets/phase-1-project1/README.md

 Meet requirements:
-1. API: request weather forecase for dates
+1. API:      request weather forecase for date range
 2. One HTML:
-            there is nav bar with two tabs : "new event" and "view events" when tab is selected the I will clean the innerHTML of main <div> and create new elements with JS
+            there is nav bar with two tabs : "home" "new event" and "view events" when tab is selected the I will clean the innerHTML of main <div> and create new elements with JS
-3. Listeners:   DOMContentLoaded,
+3. Listeners:
+            DOMContentLoaded,
             click - switch between items in nav bar, submit - form  when create new event and with user participation 3.Interactivity:
+            User clicks "create event" tab.
+            The system displays a form for creating the new event User fills inputs (title, start data, end data) and submit the form The system removes form from the screen (clean innerHTML for this div) And system displays event data on the screen
 5. Keep your code DR: do my best)).
 Use functions and object